San Diego Legal Separation Lawyers

 - You can trust that your lawyer at Boyd Law will provide exceptional advocacy and customer service throughout your legal separation case.
 We have hundreds of happy clients who achieved life-changing case results with help from our legal team.

 Do I Need an Attorney to Legally Separate in California?

 Hiring a legal separation attorney is the best way to successfully navigate California’s laws during your case.
-An attorney will have a wide knowledge base and experience in family law to draw upon for your benefit.
+A San Diego divorce lawyer at Boyd Law will have a wide knowledge base and experience in family law to draw upon for your benefit.
 If your case involves complexities such as child custody, high-value assets, a spouse who has moved out of state or domestic violence, it is even more important to hire a lawyer to look out for your best interests during the legal process.

 Legal separation can be a great in-between step if you and your spouse are still trying to work things out and or decide what the future will look like for your family.
 You can live your own life independently and keep your property separate from your spouse before you make any final decisions about ending your marriage.

 Why Legally Separate Instead of Divorce